zecookiez/AdventOfCode2022/comments.md

 - Day 3: Very happy about my performance today!!
 Got points on both parts despite running into a few bugs.
 I'm a little bit tilted that I lost out on points to people abusing OpenAI and Copilot to solve the challenge.
 Can't imagine how they can enforce this unfortunately.

 - Day 4: Lost out on points for part 1 because my regex caught the dash as a negative sign, this one is on me.
 I count at least 2 people who used ChatGPT in today's leaderboard :/

+- Day 5: This is on the board for one of the worst input formats.
+In retrospect I should've hardcoded the input for the extra speed, but I prefer solutions that work on various inputs :")